-The financial statements include the accounts of SDI (discontinued operations) and its wholly-owned subsidiary.
-Certain prior year amounts in the financial statements have been reclassified to conform to the June 30, 2009 presentation.
+Certain prior year amounts in the financial statements have been reclassified to conform to the September 30, 2009 presentation.
 The accompanying interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules of the Securities and Exchange Commission ("SEC"), and should be read in conjunction with the audited financial statements and notes thereto contained in the Company's Form 10-K filed with the SEC as of and for the period ended December 31, 2008.
-In the opinion of management, all adjustments necessary in order for the financial statements to be not misleading have been reflected herein.
+In the opinion of management, all adjustments necessary in order for the financial statements to be fairly stated have been reflected herein.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for the full year.